Tasty Tacos

 Tasty Taco's 'original' flour taco with seasoned beef and bean filling, plus lettuce and shredded cheese.

 Tasty Tacos is a Des Moines, Iowa based Mexican-inspired restaurant founded in 1961 by Richard and Antonia Mosqueda.
-It is family owned and operated and has five restaurants in the central Iowa area.
+It is family owned and operated and has six restaurants in the central Iowa area.
 The flour taco is their signature dish and features a homemade fluffy flour shell, filled with choice of meat, lettuce and cheese.